ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

     -d/--details ["name1","name2",...]:
                     Prints detailed information for submissions for the specified students.
                     If more than one submission is found the user is asked.
+                    To only get a single student: use incombination with -c

     -s/--stats:     Prints stats for all students.